endoflife-date/endoflife.date/tools/ubuntu.md

 During the lifetime of an Ubuntu release, Canonical provides security maintenance.
 Basic Security Maintenance covers binary packages that reside in the `main` and `restricted` components of the Ubuntu archive, typically for a period of 5 years from LTS release.

 Extended Security Maintenance (ESM) is a paid option through Ubuntu Advantage to get extended support and security updates for select server packages.
 Please see the [Ubuntu Website]({{page.link}}) for details.

+The dates for active and security support are taken from [here](https://github.com/canonical-web-and-design/ubuntu.com/blob/master/static/js/src/chart-data.js) what is used for the graph rendering on the [Release Cycle Page](https://www.ubuntu.com/about/release-cycle).